 During the workshop, I shot 3-5 hours a day.
 I won’t pretend I loved everything I did, I didn’t.
 But as the days passed, I felt more in sync with my camera.
 Since I’m not independently wealthy, I can’t dedicate 35+ hours a week to photography and still pay my bills, but I can put a higher priority on making images.

 I won’t belabor this point since I discussed it above, but it was an important takeaway from the experience.

 Find a project

 A really great narrative takes time.
 That’s true whether it’s in writing or on a wall.
-I’ve listened to many photographers speak about their personal projects and how much they loved them and how they were a catalyst for growth.
+I’ve listened to many photographers speak about how they loved creating their personal projects and how they were a catalyst for growth.
 For some, a project even led to professional opportunities.
 Peter encouraged us to find something we could sink our teeth into and develop over time.
 “Do something that’s close to home and makes you happy, you’re more likely to finish it.”

 Finding a project of my own is on my list of to-dos.